igledaniel/electron-quick-start/README.md

-# Mapzen Electrong Quick Start Template
+# Mapzen Electron Quick Start Template

 ***How to Electron workshop guide can be found [in the Wiki](https://github.com/mapzen/electron-quick-start/wiki/How-to-Electron-Workshop)***